jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 Both of these approaches will also delete the associated Pod(s) created by that Job.

 > **Note**
 > Of course, deleting a Job does not delete any files that may have been written to the shared volumes like **/lustre** or **/lustrehome**.
-Any data you write to these directories from within the container is persisted—just as if you were working directly on the frontend.
+Any data you write to these directories from within the container is persisted — just as if you were working directly on the frontend.